The name of the book we will learn from today is “Give and Take”, written by Adam Grant.

 • Make a list of reasons to say no.

-Tit for Tat – Selfless Givers make the mistake of trusting others all the time, while otherish givers use an amazing tit-for-tat strategy; they count as a default assumption but adjust their reciprocity level when someone appears to be a taker by action or reputation .
+Tit for Tat – Selfless Givers always make the mistake of trusting others, while otherish givers use an excellent tit-for-tat strategy; they count as a default assumption but adjust their reciprocity level when someone appears to be a taker by action or reputation.

 When dealing with takers, otherish givers shift into matcher mode as a self-protective strategy, but once out of every three times, they shift back into giver mode, granting so-called takers the opportunity for redemption.